barbarer/py4e-int/_sources/01-intro/01-terminology.rst

   :match_4: Compiler|||Program that converts instructions into a machine-code so that they can be read and executed by a computer.

   Match each term to its definition.

-.. fillintheblank:: intro-terminology-fitb-translate
-  :practice: T

-  A(n) ________ translates a program into machine language from a file and saves it for later execution.

-  - :[Cc]ompiler: Correct!
-    :[Ii]nterpreter: An interpreter reads and processes code immediately.
-    :.*: Try again!